 U.S. goods exports to Dominican Republic in 2022 were $14.0 billion, up 30.6 percent ($3.3 billion) from 2021 and up 101 percent from 2012.
 U.S. goods imports from Dominican Republic totaled $6.9 billion in 2022, up 9.5 percent ($599 million) from 2021, and up 58 percent from 2012.
 The U.S. goods trade surplus with Dominican Republic was $7.1 billion in 2022, a 60.6 percent increase ($2.7 billion) over 2021.

 U.S. exports of services to Dominican Republic were an estimated $3.0 billion in 2022, 15.6 percent ($401 million) more than 2021, and 55 percent greater than 2012 levels.
 U.S. imports of services from Dominican Republic were an estimated $6.6 billion in 2022, 23.5 percent ($1.3 billion) more than 2021, and 93 percent greater than 2012 levels.
 Leading services exports from the U.S. to Dominican Republic were in the transportation, travel, and financial services sectors.
 The United States had a services trade deficit of an estimated $3.7 billion with Dominican Republic in 2022, up 30.7 percent from 2021.

-U.S. foreign direct investment (FDI) in Dominican Republic (stock) was $1.2 billion in 2014 (latest data available), a 3.5% increase from 2013.
-U.S. direct investment in Dominican Republic is led by manufacturing, information, and wholesale trade.
+U.S. foreign direct investment (FDI) in Dominican Republic (stock) was $2.5 billion in 2022, a 3.7 percent increase from 2021.
+U.S. direct investment in Dominican Republic is led by manufacturing, information services, and wholesale trade.